-This annual financial report model (the model) and guidance attempts to cover most common situations applicable to a local government operating in Western Australia.
+This City of Country annual financial report model (the model) and guidance attempts to cover most common situations applicable to a local government operating in Western Australia.
 Due to the varied nature of local government in Western Australia there will invariably be some situations/disclosures which have not been specifically addressed.